All of our care homes are free from the COVID-19 virus.

 Click here to read the latest update from our Director.

-We have prepared each of our care homes with Covid-safe indoor visiting spaces for residents and relatives to use as we delve into the autumn and winter months.
+We have prepared each of our care homes with Covid-safe indoor visiting spaces for residents and relatives to use.
+Relatives are able to remove their masks once inside and the partition is closed.

-We are delighted to say that our staff and residents have now received their 1st, and in some cases 2nd, Covid-19 vaccine.
+We are delighted to say that our staff and residents have now received their 2nd Covid-19 vaccine.
+Forest Care would like to thank all of the NHS employees who have helped roll out the vaccines to residents and staff.

 We continue to encourage all relatives and friends to video call or phone our residents to keep in regular contact.